NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 A demo utilizing each of the functions explained above can be seen in the iPython notebook `demo_run_analytics.ipynb` in the `demo` folder.
 Since there are restrictions on the data set used with our work, the example data used for the demo is not from a Parkinson's patient and should not be used to analyze symptom endpoints.
 The demo is purely used to show how to make use of the code.
 Please see below section **Instructions for Use** for a more detailed explanation.

 ## Instructions for Use
 Each classifer file is set up to be run independently but can also chained together in a higher level function.
-Each file requires a filepath to raw accelerometer data (as a .CSV file) from a wrist-worn device and the sampling rate of the accelerometer data.
+Each file requires a filepath to raw accelerometer data (as a **.CSV file (unit = G's)**) from a wrist-worn device and the sampling rate of the accelerometer data.
 The raw accelerometer .CSV file should be organized with the following column headers: `'ts','x','y','z'`.
 The code is set up to be manipulated by the user.
 Each file has a `if __name__ == "__main__":` section which serves as the entry point for all relevant functions in each file.
 All processing code in this repository is set up to run on **3 second windows**.

 An example of how to make use of this code is as follows: